 My sister and I had the opportunity to attend the first stop on Andrew Yang’s Humanity First tour.
 I was expecting to be impressed, but I did not anticipate how good the experience would make me feel.
 I was moved—to tears, no less!
 You can watch the entire discussion here—and whether you like Yang’s ideas or not, I am confident you will learn something new, which is never a bad thing.

 If you find yourself looking for all the ways to discredit the The Freedom Dividend and Andrew Yang, that’s exactly what you should do.
 We should question everything our politicians promise us, all while demanding data and transparency to substantiate their policies.
-Andrew Yang has a CNN Town Hall on Sunday at 7 p.m. and you can read more about his policies and ideas on his incredibly informative website.
+Andrew Yang will be participating in the upcoming debates and you can read more about his policies and ideas on his incredibly informative website.
 And while a bit of skepticism can keep all of us honest, don’t forget that optimism also serves us well.
 As Yang writes, “Through all the doubt, the cynicism, the ridicule, the hatred and anger, we must fight for a world that is still possible.”

 Learn More About Andrew Yang